-International Conference on Business Management (ICBM)
+5.4 International Conference on Business Management (ICBM)

 The ICBM, which is held annually, forms an important event in the FMSC's academic calendar.
 Initiated in 1999, this research conference aims at providing a suitable forum for the academic and the industry to deliberate on matters of mutual importance.
 Over the years it has progressed and at present, it is a much sought after event by both members of the academic community as well as industry.
-ICBM was held for the 14th consecutive time in 2017.
-The academics of the FMSC carry out research in collaboration with the industry, professions. in collaboration with the industry, professional bodies and the academics in other local and foreign universities.
-These research papers are presented at the technical sessions of the ICBM.
-Web: icbm.sjp.ac.lk
+ICBM was held for the 17th consecutive time in 2020.
+The academics of the FMSC carry out research in collaboration with the industry, professional bodies and the academics in other local and foreign universities.
+These research papers are presented at the techniof the ICBM. cal sessions Web: icbm.sjp.ac.lk

-5.5 Faculty Research Session
+Faculty Research Session